 The magistrate judges are not used in a uniform manner in this district.
-Nor is it clear that these judicial officers are employed effectively in ways that save time.
 An efficient example of magistrate judge management exists in the Springfield, Massachusetts docket.
 There, Chief Judge Freedman and Magistrate Judge Ponsor, have a one-to-one relationship.
 By way of contrast, in Boston the ratio is twelve judges to four magistrate judges, or three to one.
 Magistrate Ponsor handles all pretrial matters in the cases filed in Springfield.
 His ability to be consistent generates predictability and stability for the attorneys.
-This may account for the fact that Chief Judge Freedman has only five cases pending over five years of age.
-Only three other judges have fewer old cases (see Appendix C - Chart 4).